 Bob coughed.
 It was the flemmy, deep reverberation of a lifelong smoker.
 “Not without digging around in the units, and I feel like we need this thing sealed up double-time, kid.”

-Dani peered around the room, then finally turned her gaze outward.
+Dani peered around the room then finally turned her gaze outward.
 There were no other figures in sight, but there was a moving truck.
+One of the rentals.

 Dani stepped over the corpse in the doorway and stepped into the parking lot, staring at the front facade of the building.
 There was no awning in the way.